thecrabsterchief/my-ctf-challenges/wannagame-championship-2023/ezCurve/README.md

 \end{align*}
 $$

-Compute DLP on the new Field is pretty fast (because the orther of that Field is $p + 1$ which is very smooth as intended...)
+Compute DLP on the new Field is pretty fast (because the order of that Field is $p + 1$ which is very smooth as intended...)

 For more details, see my [full script](./solve.sage)